Lopastudio/JsonMan/README.md

 # JsonMan

 JsonMan is a simple Python script for managing a key-value data store with JSON file persistence.
-Written by [Patrik Nagy](https://www.lopastudio.sk) on 2.11.2023.
+Written by [Patrik Nagy](https://www.lopastudio.sk) [thats me :)]on 2.11.2023.

 ## Features